sulaya86/kmeans/README.md

 ### Contribution guidelines ###

-If you have any question regarding this implementation, comments or would like to improve the code, please let me know.
+If you have any question regarding this implementation, correct english grammar mistakes, comments or would like to improve the code, please let me know.

 ### Who do I talk to? ###